iconify/website/docs/libraries/utils/color.md

 ### transparent

-Transparent color has special type with only one property:
+Transparent color has a special type with only one property:

 - `[prop]type` = `[str]transparent`.

-When converting transparent colors like `[str]rgba(0, 0, 0, 0)`, convertion function will return `[prop]transparent` type, making it easier to compare various colors.
+When converting transparent colors like `[str]rgba(0, 0, 0, 0)`,
+conversion function will return `[prop]transparent` type, making it easier to compare various colors.

 ### none

-`[str]none` also has special type with only one property:
+`[str]none` also has a special type with only one property:

 - `[prop]type` = `[str]none`.

 ### currentColor

-`[str]currentColor` also has special type with only one property:
+`[str]currentColor` also has a special type with only one property:

 - `[prop]type` = `[str]current`.